 |Projected Job Growth (2018-2028)*||-6% for all photographers|

 |Median Salary (2018)*||$34,000 annually for all photographers|

 Salary Information for Studio Photographers

 Earnings for studio photographers can vary depending on whether or not they're self-employed.
-The U.S. Bureau of Labor Statistics (BLS) reported that in 2014, about 60% of the photographers in the country were self-employed (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2018, opportunities for self-employed photographers is predicted to grow by 10% through 2028 (www.bls.gov).
 Such photographers were inclined to earn less than salaried workers, according to the BLS.
-While specific numbers weren't available for studio photographers, general photographers earned a median annual salary of $31,710 in May 2015.
+While specific numbers weren't available for studio photographers, general photographers earned a mean annual salary of $42,770 in May 2018.
 This number is impacted among freelance and self-employed photographers, because they have expenses with equipment purchases and maintenance costs.